-15. EMPLOYEE BENEFIT PLAN
+14. EMPLOYEE BENEFIT PLAN

 The Company sponsors a 401(k) plan that stipulates that eligible employees can elect to contribute to the 401(k) plan, subject to certain limitations, up to the lesser of the statutory maximum or 100% of eligible compensation on a pre-tax basis.
-Through December 31, 2022 and 2021, the Company has not elected to match employee contributions as permitted by the plan.
+Through December 31, 2023, and 2022, the Company has not elected to match employee contributions as permitted by the plan.
 The Company pays the administrative costs for the plan.

-16. RELATED PARTY TRANSACTIONS
+15. RELATED PARTY TRANSACTIONS

-As discussed in Note 9, the Company leases its facility from 1895 Management, Ltd., a New York corporation controlled by an entity affiliated with the Company's chairman and major stockholder of the Company.
-Rent expense incurred under this operating lease was \$175,000 and \$174,000, respectively, for each of the years ended December 31, 2022 and 2021.
+As discussed in Note 7, the Company leases its facility from 1895 Management, Ltd., a New York corporation controlled by an entity affiliated with the Company's chairman and major stockholder of the Company.
+Rent expense incurred under this operating lease was \$181,000 and \$175,000, respectively, for each of the years ended December 31, 2023, and 2022.

-As discussed in Note 6, in November 2017, the Company entered into a research collaboration and license option agreement with Surface to identify and select antibodies against two target antigens, using the Company's proprietary technology as described in the agreement.
+As discussed in Note 5, in November 2017, the Company entered into a research collaboration and license option agreement with Surface to identify and select antibodies against two target antigens, using the Company's proprietary technology as described in the agreement.
 At that time, J. Jeffrey Goater served as a member of the Company's board of directors and the Chief Business Officer of Surface, Mr. Goater's term as a member of our board ended at our 2022 annual meeting of stockholders.
-He currently serves as the Chief Executive Officer and a director of Surface.
+He currently serves as a director of Surface.
 This agreement will expire upon the latest of the expiration of both research programs and all evaluation and testing periods.
-During the years ended December 31, 2022 and 2021, respectively, the Company recorded \$50,000 of revenue per year as an annual maintenance fee for the exclusive product license.
-During the year ended December 31, 2021 the Company recorded \$850,000 of revenue for a product license for the first target.
+During the year ended December 31, 2022 the Company recorded \$50,000 of revenue as an annual maintenance fee for the exclusive product license.
+During the year ended December 31, 2023 the Company recorded \$500,000 of revenue for a milestone for the first target.
+In 2023 Surface terminated this exclusive research license agreement, and therefore will not be required to pay the maintenance fee any longer.
+Surface Oncology has sublicensed this program for the second target to Coherus which is actively continuing phase 1/2 development.
+Coherus is now responsible for the maintenance fee.

-On January 31, 2022, the Company entered into a stock purchase agreement pursuant to which the Company issued and sold to certain investors 8,747,744 shares of its common stock at a purchase price of \$1.11 per share for aggregate gross proceeds of \$9.7 million ("the January 2022 Private Placement").
-FCMI Parent Co. and Friedberg Global-Macro Hedge Fund Ltd. each purchased 1,801,801 shares of our common stock for an aggregate purchase price of \$3,999,998.
-Albert D. Friedberg, the Company's chairman and beneficial owner of a majority of the Company's outstanding common stock, controls FCMI Parent Co., the Company's majority stockholder, and Friedberg Mercantile Group, the investment manager of the Friedberg Global-Macro Hedge Fund Ltd., which exercises voting and dispositive power over shares held directly by Friedberg Global-Macro Hedge Fund Ltd. Vaccinex (Rochester) L.L.C., which is majority owned and controlled by Dr. Maurice Zauderer, the Company's President, Chief Executive Officer, and a member of its board of directors, and Benbow Estates, which is controlled by Jacob Friedberg, a member of the Company's board of directors, purchased 1,801,801 and 90,090 shares of our common stock for aggregate purchase prices of \$1,999,999 and \$100,000, respectively, in the January 2022 Private Placement.
-In connection with the January 2022 Private Placement, on January 31, 2022, the Company entered into a registration rights agreement with the investors pursuant to which the Company filed a registration statement on Form S-3 (File No. 333-264236), declared effective on April 27, 2022, to register the resale of the shares acquired by the investors in the January 2022 Private Placement.
+On January 31, 2022, the Company entered into a stock purchase agreement pursuant to which the Company issued and sold to certain investors 41,656 shares of its common stock at a purchase price of \$233.10 per share for aggregate gross proceeds of \$9.7 million ("the January 2022 Private Placement").
+FCMI Parent Co. ("FCMI") and Friedberg Global-Macro Hedge Fund Ltd. each purchased 8,580 shares of the Company's common stock for an aggregate purchase price of \$4.0 million.
+Albert D. Friedberg, the Company's chairman and beneficial owner of a majority of the Company's outstanding common stock, controls FCMI, the Company's largest stockholder, and Friedberg Mercantile Group, the investment manager of the Friedberg Global-Macro Hedge Fund Ltd., which exercises voting and dispositive power over shares held directly by Friedberg Global-Macro Hedge Fund Ltd. Vaccinex (Rochester) L.L.C., which is majority owned and controlled by Dr. Maurice Zauderer, the Company's President, Chief Executive Officer, and a member of its board of directors, and Benbow Estates, which is controlled by Jacob Frieberg, a member of the Company's board of directors, also purchased 8,580 and 429 shares of the Company's common stock for aggregate purchase prices of \$2.0 million and \$0.1 million, respectively, in the January 2022 Private Placement.